 Hydropower also creates jobs and provides significant funding, most notably to mountain cantons and communes, through various charges and taxes.

-There are currently (12-31-2019) 672 hydropower power plants in Switzerland that have a capacity of at least 300 kilowatts (generator).
-They generate a maximum output of 15,510 MW (generator) and an annual production potential of 36,567 gigawatt hours.
-The main water sources (feeding 593 power plants) are the Rhine (into which the Aara, Reuss and Limmat flow) and the Rhone.
+There are currently (31.12.2021) 682 hydropower power plants in Switzerland (capacity from generator of at least 300kW) generating a maximum output of 15,550MW (generator) and an annual production potential of 37,172 gigawatt hours.
+The main water sources (feeding 600 power plants) are the Rhone and the Rhine and its tributaries, the Aare, Reuss and Limmat.

-Large-scale hydropower plants (capacity greater than 10 MW generator) account for around 90% of Switzerland's total hydropower production.
+Large-scale hydropower plants (capacity greater > 10MW average mechanical gross output) account for around 85 per cent of Switzerland's total hydropower production.